omicscodeathon/Exvar/README.md

 We developed a novel R package using multiple R packages to perform gene expression analysis and genetic variant calling from RNA sequencing data.
 The package could be used to analyze eight species’ data.
 Multiple public datasets were analyzed using the developed package to validate the pipeline for all the supported species.

-## About Exvar
+## About exvar

-The Exvar R package performs gene expression and  genetic variats (SNPs, Indels, and CNVs) data analysis and  visualization.
+The exvar R package performs gene expression and  genetic variats (SNPs, Indels, and CNVs) data analysis and  visualization.

 It is developed to facilitate and minimize the skills required for the genetic expression and variants calling.
 It includes 9 functions, providing an easy biologist-friendly workflow.